Last Updated on September 8, 2024 by Maged kamel

 To get the expression for the Rectangle, we will consider θ as=90 degrees.
 For the Moment of inertia Ix for a parallelogram, please find the link.

-This is a link for the previous post, we have estimated the area and CG for a trapezium.
+This is a link to the previous post.
+We have estimated the area and CG for a trapezium.

 Please refer to the practice problem for the x and Y coordinates for a given Trapezoidal area